joshgerdes/jekyll-uno/_drafts/how-to-mount-an-azure-blob-container-on-your-windows-10-endpoint-device.md

 With the NFS client feature, these can be mapped on Windows as well, but there are some pre-requisites you need to do first.

-Note: The storage account must be a member of an Azure Virtual Network and so does your Virtual Machine.
+Note: The storage account must be a member of an Azure Virtual Network and so does your Virtual Machine, either directly or via a connected expressroute or site to site VPN.

 ## Disable Secure Transfer on your Storage Account